 Swap Ground Bison for Ground Beef

 Whenever people want a healthier meat to use for burgers, meatballs, or tacos, the natural tendency is to reach for ground turkey.
 No shade to turkey, but if you miss the hearty taste of beef, a better idea might be ground bison.
 Compared with 80 percent lean beef, bison meat contains less total fat and saturated fat, and it even has a few extra grams of protein per patty.

-Make It: Bison Burger
+Try: Bison Burger

 Swap Corn Tortillas for Flour Tortillas